giraud/reasonml-idea-plugin/docs/architecture.md

 On the other side, an IDE - as the name implies (Integrated) - already has these behaviors embedded in the software.
-With regard to Jetbrains, many man-hours have been invested through years of development into these exact problems of indexing, referencing, etc. They have their own structures (PSIElements) that you must follow if you want to use the full power of the IDE.
+With regard to Jetbrains, many man-hours have been invested through years of development into these exact problems of indexing, referencing, etc. They have their own structures (`PSIElement`) that you must follow if you want to use the full power of the IDE.
 If you do so, you get a lot of functionalities for free.
+You won't find many IntelliJ plugins that are using LSP for - IMO - that exact reason.
+It would be more integration work if you externalize the parser or the indexing.

 Of course, the drawback of not using LSP is that creating a functional plugin needs more work.

-Another reason is that the goal of the plugin is to work out of the box as much as possible in the most cross platform way, it means that Windows users will have the same DX than Linux or OSX users.

-The focus of the plugin is to work at much as possible at the source level.
-In a second pass, to improve results, we also use information from compiled typed trees (the cmt files).
+The goal of the plugin is also to work out of the box, and be cross platform (this is the strength of the JVM).
+The idea is to try to keep things at the JVM level, and thus work at much as possible at the source level.
+In a second pass, to improve results, we also use information from the compiled typed trees (the cmt files) - but it is optional.

 Finally, these decisions give us the ability to provide multiple languages implementations easily: the plugin works at ReasonML and OCaml source code, and embed Dune, ML4, MLG, MLL, MLY syntaxes.